evboggs302/Scavenger-Hunt/README.md

 ./ngrok http 22306
 ```

-- copy the provided url `http://<some_number>.ngrok.io/`
+- copy the provided url `http://<some_random_string>.ngrok.io/`
+- paste that into 2 places:
-- copy/paste that into the webhook field on the Twilio dashboard
+  - the webhook field on the Twilio dashboard for your selected phone number
-  - it can also be used with PostMan by adding the `/api/...` suffix for your endpoints
+  - saved to a variable in your PostMan environment

 ### .ENV example content